AxanderW/SurfsUp/README.md

 ![surfs-up-mikey.jpeg](Images/surfs-up-mikey.jpeg)

 Congratulations!
 You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
-The scripts in this file will help with your trip planning, with someclimate analysis on the area.
+The scripts in this file will help with your trip planning by providing some climate analysis on the area.
 This script provides the following:

 ## Climate Analysis and Exploration